 Using backwards loop or whatever you like, cast on those additional stitches at the end of a right-side row — which will have been an increase row; remember that.
 Using a 24-inch circular, join for working in the round.
 But there’s the question of where your new BOR (beginning of round) is.
 Some patterns tell you, when you get to your first stitch marker, to switch it out for a contrasting marker, and this is your new BOR.
 Others will tell you to put a marker in the middle of your new cast-on stitches and that‘s your BOR.
 Either will work, but the latter is the more meticulous choice, as it will keep your increases at that front-left raglan more properly paired within the round.

 * A note about trying on your sweater: You should do it a lot — that’s the whole point of knitting in this fashion.
 To do so, you’ll need to be able to spread out your stitches to really see what you’ve got.
 You can always slip them all onto waste yarn, then back onto the needles, but that’s tedious.
 The best bet is to either knit or slip half the stitches onto a second needle.
-Both needles will need a cable that’s half the circumference of the sweater.
-Pull all four needle ends free (as seen in the last photo above), so the stitches rest loosely on the cables, and then you can easily pull the sweater on and off over your head.
-My habit is to pretty much do this on the last round each night.
+Both needles will need a cord that’s at least half the circumference of the sweater.
+Pull all four needle ends free (as seen in the lower left photo above), so the stitches rest on the cables, and then you can easily pull the sweater on and off over your head.
+(See also: Save time at try-on) My habit is to pretty much do this on the last round each night.
 I put it on before I put it away, see how I’m doing, and note what I need to do next.
 Be sure to keep good notes for yourself throughout this entire process!

 POSTS IN THIS SERIES: [Favorite it on Ravelry]